kenneym/kenneym.github.io/_experiences/top-floor.md

 ---

 After many months working to build our company, our efforts culminated in an offer for 30% equity and $300,000 in manufacturing backing to spearhead a new product division for one of the 4 largest cold brew manufacturers in the US.
 Ultimately, however, we decided to decline the offer due to a required 2-year period off from school.
 Although I have since moved on from the company, the process of founding Top Floor enlightened me to the incredible complexity behind even the simplest of companies.
-Through this projuect I developed my skills as a leader and manager, educated myself in buisness strategy, and learned how to enage in proper negotiation.
+Through this project I developed my skills as a leader and manager, educated myself in buisness strategy, and learned how to enage in proper negotiation.

 To learn more about our company, visit [our about page](https://topfloorcoffee.com/our-story) and check out [our products](https://topfloorcoffee.com/products).